Willie Thrower: Legacy

 In 2006, a statue of Thrower was erected near Valley High School in New Kensington to honor his accomplishments.
 The statue was unveiled during a Valley High School football game in September attended by Pittsburgh Steelers owner Dan Rooney as well as Thrower's family.
 Willie Thrower was also mentioned by former NFL quarterback Warren Moon in his Pro Football Hall of Fame acceptance speech.
 Moon thanked Thrower, among others, for giving him inspiration during a time when few African-Americans played the quarterback position in the NFL.

+In 2003, the Willie Thrower Historical Marker was erected on the road that runs past the high school Thrower attended in New Kensington.

+In 2021, the Willie Thrower Award Foundation debuted an award for the top quarterback in the WPIAL and City League by honoring a top quarterback from the 2020 season.
+The award is a replica of the statue of Thrower.

+October 12, 2023 has been designated Willie Thrower Community Day in New Kensignton, as part of a four-day celebration of the 70th anniversary of Thrower's play for the Chicago Bears.